maartene/DCJam2025/docs/NOTES.md

 ## 🍅 Pomodoro 42
 - ✅ Remove `canBeExecuted` from Ability, as its not really needed yet
-- 🚧 Refactor for object calestenics
+- ✅ Refactor for object calestenics
+- ✅ AoE heal
+- ✅ Fix ❌ only when there is first a straight LoS, can we hit with an AoE